TruongHoangPhuLoc/truonghoangphuloc.github.io/_posts/2025-01-03-geolocation-visualization.markdown

 ```
 CF-Connecting-IP provides the client IP address connecting to Cloudflare to the origin web server.
 This header will only be sent on the traffic from Cloudflare's edge to your origin web server.
 ```
 This means that Cloudflare will intercept every request coming from internet, open up the packet and append the CF-Connecting-IP header with the client's original public IP (except VPN connected) and then the modified packet will traverse to the Ingress.
-This could be seen as an key factor for me to pivot on.
+This could be seen as a key factor for me to pivot on.

 To track that wanted IP, I simply logged that HTTP header by adjusting the Configmap in Ingress Chart.
 NGINX allows us to access incoming HTTP headers in its configuration using the prefix **http_**.
 In this context, I simply needed to add **"http_cf_connecting_ip": "$http_cf_connecting_ip"** to the json object.